 You’re an excellent recruiter and you know it, but when it comes to writing, perhaps not.
 Don’t worry though, this shouldn’t stop you from starting a business blog that is packed with search engine optimised posts that will keep customers glued to your page.
 Poetic writing may be a benefit, but honestly, it all comes down to the content.
 Here at BlueSky PR we write quite a few blogs which is why we have devised a checklist that will guide you through creating your own.
 Why you need to be starting a business blog It is clear that content is the present and future of marketing.
 It is a powerful tool that allows you to build your brand image in one of the most direct ways.
 In fact, creating content is vital going into the future, as nowadays customers are seeking brands that align with their ethics and seeking more information about their message.
 Demand Metric found that 68% of people spend time reading about brands that interest them.
 A great example of a brand blog is Etsy.
 The site connects individuals with sellers around the globe while maintaining a high-quality, fun blog.
 The site excels in providing content that is fit for purpose while maintaining its company voice.
 Without a doubt, the blog helps establish the brand as an expert in its field.
 So, why not stay up to date with the latest trends and show what your business stands for by writing your very own blog.

 In an increasingly candidate-led market, it is more important than ever that your recruitment firm’s marketing is as effective as can be.
 Candidate personas enable you to successfully target jobseekers and produce compelling content that resonates with them so that you can save time, money and resources on finding the perfect candidate for your client.
 What are candidate personas?
-A candidate persona is a fictional representation of your recruitment firm’s ideal applicant for a specific job role.
+A candidate persona is a semi-fictional representation of your recruitment firm’s ideal applicant for a specific job role.
 A persona is created by defining the characteristics, skills and traits that make up the perfect hire.

 Branding and PR are key ingredients to the success of any business.
 Therefore, from the word go it’s important a company has established its brand identity, message and image it wants to put out there.
 Similarly, in order to maximise your brand, a PR strategy is a vital tool for helping organisations grow an industry presence, communicate their message and further their reach.
 In essence, to get the most out of your business you need the two to work in tandem as they influence each other.
 With this in mind, here are three key ways a PR strategy can help build and maximise your brand.
 Consistency is key for brand identity Look at Coca Cola for example – it’s one brand that we all value and recognise across the globe.
 With stats showing 98% of the world’s population recognise the brand name, while it certainly is impressive – this didn’t happen overnight.
 Sometimes unknown to the naked eye, it takes a PR and marketing strategy that is consistently and succinctly driving home a company’s message, its brand image, latest news and communicating this with a targeted audience.
 In this instance, Coca Cola is all about enjoying a light carbonated drink – so the PR strategy is all about making sure audiences and consumers associate good and positive feelings with the brand.
 A case in point, the company’s latest motto is “Taste the feeling” which is linked to all the new flavours the business has recently launched.